-Chicken broth – I use chicken instead of water because it adds a little extra flavor to the black-eyed peas as they cook.
+- – I use chicken instead of water because it adds a little extra flavor to the black-eyed peas as they cook.

-Onion and Peppers – Diced onion, and green and red pepper, are cooked separately and stirred into the dish before serving.
+- – Diced onion, and green and red pepper, are cooked separately and stirred into the dish before serving.
 They add a little color, flavor, and texture to the dish.

 - Turn your pressure cooker to SAUTE.
 Add the olive oil and, once heated, add the onions and bell peppers.
 Cook until softened and set aside.

 - Place dried black-eyed peas, bacon, chicken broth, bay leaves, garlic, and salt in the pressure cooker pot and stir together.